Scroll Down To Order

 July highlights

-July 7—Japan calls up more than 1,000,000 Army conscripts and recalls its merchants from the Atlantic Ocean.
-U.S. Marines occupy Iceland; Hitler would have converted Iceland into an ideal U-boat base.
-U.S. Army had occupied Greenland the prior day.
+July 2—Japan calls up more than 1,000,000 Army conscripts and recalls its merchants from the Atlantic Ocean.

 July 9—George T. Armstrong is hanged in Wandsworth, England, as the first Britain executed for treason in the war.

-July 11—U.S. Ambassador to the United Kingdom John Winant reports that of the 27 American Red Cross nurses that were on a Norwegian steamship "Vigrid" that was sunk on June 24 by a U-boat, 9 had arrived safely, 10 had been rescued (4 in serious condition) and 8 were missing.
+July 11—U.S. Ambassador to the United Kingdom John Winant reports that of the 27 American Red Cross nurses that were on ships sunk by U-boats, 9 had arrived safely, 10 had been rescued (4 in serious condition) and 8 were missing.

 July 12—Japan lands 50,000 men in Cochim, China.